 De facto Relationships, Property Settlement & Separation Entitlements

-Any property and financial resources fall within the definition of property under the Act.
+When it comes to the legalities of a de facto relationship, any property and financial resources fall within the definition of property under the Act.
 The law now provides that any person who is leaving a de-facto relationship can pursue a De facto Relationship Property Settlement in the same way that a married couple can.
-This is the law regardless of when the property was acquired or by whom.
+This is the law, regardless of when the property was acquired or by whom.
 All property, whether in individual or joint names, will be considered.

 The Court will consider the financial and non-financial contributions made by each party and divide the property in a manner that is just and equitable.
 Non-financial contributions, including domestic chores and contributions to the welfare of the family, are recognised by the Court when considering a division of property.